molconcept/binary-file-handling-with-class/README.md

 # Contributions 🛂

 Contributions are welcome!
-Feel free to suggest improvements, report issues, or contribute any enhancements.
+Feel free to suggest improvements, report issues, or contribute any enhancements in the code.